Misdiagnosed Heart Attack

 heart attack (also called an acute myocardial infarction or MI) occurs when a blockage in the heart’s arteries reduces or completely cut off the blood supply to a portion of the heart, resulting in heart muscle damage.
 Doctors and emergency room staff should always be alert to the possibility that heart attack could be the cause of a patient’s visit to the emergency room.
 Although a common medical emergency, it is often overlooked or misdiagnosed.
 When a heart attack is quickly detected and treated, most patients can recover and go on to live a normal life.
 However, left untreated, it can easily lead to permanent disability or death.
 Due to medical malpractice in the emergency room, some heart attack patients are sent home undiagnosed, untreated, and at very high risk of losing their lives.

-In many cases doctors and emergency room staff should be able to anticipate an imminent heart attack by taking a thorough patient history which emphasizes listening with an open mind instead of hastily attributing the patient’s presentation to a cause that is not life threatening, conducting a thorough and complete physical exam, and ordering proper testing, including electrocardiogram testing (ECG or EKG) and blood tests for certain enzymes.
-Even when a heart attack cannot be anticipated and prevented, prompt diagnosis and treatment can save a patient’s life from a heart attack misdiagnosis and/or prevent permanent injury.
+In many cases, doctors and emergency room staff should be able to anticipate an imminent heart attack by taking a thorough patient history that emphasizes listening with an open mind instead of hastily attributing the patient’s presentation to a cause that is not life-threatening.
+This can help prevent misdiagnosed heart attacks and other serious conditions.
+Conducting a thorough and complete physical exam, and ordering proper testing, including electrocardiogram testing (ECG or EKG) and blood tests for certain enzymes, is also crucial.
+Even when a heart attack cannot be anticipated and prevented, prompt diagnosis and treatment can save a patient’s life from a misdiagnosed heart attack and/or prevent permanent injury.

 Heart Attack Symptoms (Myocardial Infarction)